Buyun-Liang/personal_page_hugo/content/publication/comp_chem/index.md

 ---
-title: 'NCVX: A User-Friendly and Scalable Package for Nonconvex Optimization in Machine Learning'
+title: 'Effect of Non-Condensable Gas on the Thermophysical Properties of Bubbly Water and on Bubble Collapse Dynamics Probed by Molecular Simulations'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - J. Ilja Siepmann
+  - Jingyi L. Chen
   - buyun
-  - Tim Mitchell
-  - Ju Sun
+  - Krishnan Mahesh

 # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: '2021-12-26T00:00:00Z'
+date: '2020-04-25T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).